-Felix Hernandez and the Mariners allow a season-high 21 runs in loss to Astros
+Felix Hernandez and the Mariners allow 21 runs to Astros in worst loss in franchise history

-HOUSTON — When the situation had finally reached the point of embarrassment in the third inning, an escalation that quickly worsened from bad to awful to dear God, please make it stop, two things became very clear.
+HOUSTON — When the situation had finally reached the point of embarrassment in the third inning, an escalation that quickly worsened from bad to awful to ‘Dear God, please make it stop,’ two things became very clear.

 Felix Hernandez didn’t want to be on that mound for one pitch more.

-And manager Scott Servais didn’t watch him try to throw another pitch, which probably would have been walloped for a double or misplayed by one of his fielders.
+And Seattle manager Scott Servais didn’t want to watch him try to throw another pitch, which probably would have been walloped for a double or misplayed by one of his fielders.

 The erstwhile Mariners ace couldn’t hand the ball to Servais fast enough as he left the mound, ending a gruesome pasting that has to make him question his uncertain future beyond this season.

-By that point, a loss was guaranteed, meaning the Mariners would not a win a game this season at Minute Maid Park.
+By that point, a defeat was guaranteed, meaning the Mariners would not win a game this season at Minute Maid Park.
 The only drama would be how bad they’d get pummeled.
-The result was a demoralizing 21-1 beatdown by Houston, perhaps a fitting result in what was their 11th straight loss against Houston this season.
+The result was a demoralizing 21-1 beatdown by Houston, perhaps a fitting result in what was their 11th consecutive defeat against Houston this season.

-It was Seattle’s worst loss of the season.
+It was Seattle’s worst loss of the season and basically the worst defeat in franchise history.
+The 20-run margin eclipsed the previous largest margin of defeat, which was 17 runs in a 20-3 loss to the Tigers on April 17, 1993.
 The 21 runs allowed were a season high and the most since allowing 22 runs to the Red Sox on Aug.
 15, 2015.
-The 22 hits and 13 extra basehits allowed were also season highs.
-Houston set a club record with 11 doubles in the game.
-Every player in the Astros starting lineup recorded a hit as well as two substitutes that entered the game with it being a blowout.
-Six players had multiple hits, including two three-hit games and Yordan Alvarez’s four-hit, three double, six RBI performance.”
+The 22 hits and 13 extra-base hits allowed also were season highs.

+Houston set a club record with 11 doubles.
+Every player in the Astros starting lineup recorded a hit as well as two substitutes who entered the game with it being a blowout.
+Six players had multiple hits, including two three-hit games and Yordan Alvarez’s four-hit, three-double, six-RBI performance.
+It was the second time this season the Astros have beat a team by 20 runs.
+They beat the Orioles 23-2 on Aug.
+10.

-“We got hammered,” manager Scott Servais said.
+“We got hammered,” Servais said.
 “What else can you say?
 We made a costly error early and then it got away from us after that.
 Just not a good effort.”

-The Mariners record vs. the Astros this season is now 1-16.
-They went 0-10 in Minute Maid this season.
+The Mariners record against the Astros this season is 1-16.
+They went 0-10 in Minute Maid.

-To be fair, the Astros have bullied their American League West division foes this season.
+To be fair, the Astros have bullied their American League West foes this season.
 Their season record in division games:

 - Mariners: 16-1